09-cybersecurity-for-long-term-care-providers

 How Does Cybersecurity Prevent Attacks?

 Organizations can adapt and implement cybersecurity practices through a series of steps.
-These steps work to safeguard your clients’ most sensitive information, as well as buffer and build your overall computer networks and programs to make them as secure as possible.
+These steps safeguard your clients’ most sensitive information, and they buffer and build your overall computer networks and programs to make them as secure as possible.

-These combined efforts detect and prevent attacks, as well as respond to threats in real time.
+These combined efforts detect and prevent attacks and respond to threats in real time.
 Read on to learn the most common cybersecurity measures you can employ to avert attacks today.

-• Identify internal and external parties who have access to personal information, including full- and part-time employees, contractors, staff on assignment, service staff, emergency staff, third-party vendors and more.
+• Identify internal and external parties with access to personal information, including full- and part-time employees, contractors, staff on assignment, service staff, emergency staff, third-party vendors and more.

 • Review how sensitive information enters your systems, plus when, how often and by whom.